 Based on the storm’s current trajectory, Cox’s Bazar in Bangladesh now sheltering over 850,000 Rohingya refugees is likely to experience high winds and heavy rains which may cause damage to homes and shelters in the refugee camps and Bangladeshi communities.
 This population is already highly vulnerable and cases of COVID-19 have recently been confirmed in the camps and host communities.

 The UNICEF said it is working with the Deputy Commissioner’s Office in Cox’s Bazar, the Office of the Refugee Relief and Repatriation Commissioner, and humanitarian partners to help ensure Bangladeshi and Rohingya children and families remain protected.

-Given the current pandemic, this support includes distributing personal protective equipment, disinfectants and other materials to evacuation shelters.
-To reduce the person-to-person contact during the delivery of aid, e-cash distributions will be used, he said adding that the UN along with its partners is mobilising more than 1,700 mobile health teams and preparing for emergency food deliveries.
+Given the current pandemic, this support includes distributing personal protective equipment, disinfectants, and other materials to evacuation shelters.
+To reduce the person-to-person contact during the delivery of aid, e-cash distributions will be used, he said adding that the UN along with its partners is mobilizing more than 1,700 mobile health teams and preparing for emergency food deliveries.